jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 ## Multiple DocumentArrays as input

-You have seen that `Executor` methods can receive 3 types of parameters: `docs`, `parameters` and `docs_matrix`.
+You have seen that `Executor` methods can receive three types of parameters: `docs`, `parameters` and `docs_matrix`.

 `docs_matrix` is a parameter that is only used in some special cases.
-One case is when `Executor` receives messages from more than one upstream Executor in the Flow.
+One case is when an Executor receives messages from more than one upstream Executor in the Flow.

 Let's see an example: